REC Advisory Letter #2: LPFM stations operating on channels 201~221 (88.1~92.1): NCE filing window

 Throughout this window and every day, we must remember that LPFM stations are secondary and are mere “guests” on the dial.
 LPFM stations are not entitled to any protection from full-service (primary) stations and must give way when necessary.
 Full service stations should never be contacted or bullied by LPFM stations to “turn their power down”, etc. (trust us, we have seen this behavior in the past) If you have evidence that another station is not operating in accordance to their licensed parameters, a complaint can be filed with the FCC.

 LPFM stations "graduating" to full-service

 During this filing window, LPFM stations that can propose a technically qualified facility may file in the window for a full-service station.
-It is important to remember that an LPFM station (regardless of channel i.e. 88.1~107.9) would be required to have to change channels into the reserved band (and in many cases, within the reserved band).
+It is important to remember that an LPFM station (regardless of channel i.e. 88.1~107.9) would be required to have to change channels into the reserved band (and in many cases, within the reserved band) and that once the full-service station is constructed, the LPFM license must be fully divested (either through surrender of that license or through the assignment and consummation to a different eligible nonprofit organization).
 LPFM stations in the "non-reserved band" (92.1~107.9) are unable to "upgrade" on their existing channel.
 For more information, see our NCE Window Information Sheet.

 - FCC Rules: section §73.807 (Minimum distance separation requirements)

 - FCC Rules: section §73.809 (Interference between LPFM and full-service FM stations).

 - FCC Rules: section §73.870 (Making modifications to move and/or change channel)